Asparawr/NeonArena/README.md

 # NeonArena
-Developed and self-published a survivor type, arcade style game.
+Developed and self-published survivor type, arcade style game.
 Made in 2022.
 /
 This is a finished project containing fully implemented gameplay and monetization.